 - Host an amazing Seder

-Think of it this way – our Jewish ancestors had to escape Egypt and walk through the desert for 40 years.
+Gimme a break!
+Our Jewish ancestors had to escape Egypt and walk through the desert for 40 years… you can do this.

 In other words: perspective, people!

 Chag Sameach 🙂